-Your child may be more likely to grind his or her teeth if he or she has been diagnosed with a hyperactivity disorder or has other health issues, such as cerebral palsy.
+Doctors don’t always know what causes teeth grinding.
+Bruxism in children is more common in those diagnosed with a hyperactivity disorder or health issues, such as cerebral palsy.
 Certain medicines can also cause it.
-Finally, for some children, teeth grinding occurs because their teeth are not aligned properly.
+For some children, teeth grinding occurs because their teeth are not aligned properly.

 How is bruxism diagnosed?